 Labor Surplus Area

-The Department of Labor (DOL) issues the Labor Surplus Area (LSA) list on a fiscal year basis.
+The U.S. Department of Labor (DOL) issues the Labor Surplus Area (LSA) list on a fiscal year basis.
 The list becomes effective each October 1, and remains in effect through the following September 30.

 There is an "Exceptional Circumstance Consideration Provision" that allows a civil jurisdiction to ask for inclusion in the LSA list after it is published.
-Events like natural disasters and adverse economic changes, like a major plant closing, within a civil jurisdiction or metropolitan area allow states to ask for inclusion on the LSA list.
+Events like Hurricane Dorian and other natural disasters and adverse economic changes, like a major plant closing, within a civil jurisdiction or metropolitan area allow states to ask for inclusion on the LSA list.
 A detailed explanation of the "Exceptional Circumstance Consideration Provision" is given in the "Related Link" section of this webpage, "Frequently Asked Questions" link, Item 5, "Can an area be added to the Labor Surplus List if that area's unemployment rate was below the qualifying unemployment rate for the referenced period?"

 The LSA list is an Excel file with a filter that allows the user to filter the list by state(s) and/or area type(s).
 In order to use the filter, the LSA Excel file has to be downloaded and saved to your computer.
 The following link gives instructions on how to use the filter feature of an Excel file. https://support.office.com/en-us/article/Filter-data-in-a-range-or-table-01832226-31b5-4568-8806-38c37dcc180e.

 Please direct all inquiries concerning the LSA list to Samuel Wright at email@example.com or 202-693-2870.